CNC Setter Operator

 Main duties & responsibilities:

-Setting computer numerically controlled (CNC) Milling Machines
+Setting a range of computer numerically controlled (CNC) machines

 Producing parts to drawing, deburring, cleaning and packaging to set procedures